Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 Calculates the maximum string length in the values of the specified columns.
 Metric definition does not require additional parameters: `params` should not be set.

+Metric is not reversible.
+Metric increment returns `Failure` status for rows where all values in the specified columns cannot be cast to string and, therefore, maximum string length cannot be computed.

 All maximum string metrics are defined in `maxString` subsection.

-Metric increment returns `Failure` status for rows where all values in the specified columns are not castable to string and, therefore, maximum string length cannot be computed.

 ### Average String Metric

 Calculates the average string length in the values of the specified columns.
 Metric definition does not require additional parameters: `params` should not be set.

+Metric is not reversible.
+Metric increment returns `Failure` status for rows where all values in the specified columns cannot be cast to string and, therefore, average string length cannot be computed.

 All average string metrics are defined in `avgString` subsection.

-Metric increment returns `Failure` status for rows where all values in the specified columns are not castable to string and, therefore, average string length cannot be computed.

 ### String Length Metric

 Calculate number of values that meet the defined string length criteria.

-All string length metrics are defined in `stringLength` subsection.
 Additional parameters should be supplied:

 * `length` - *Required*.
 Required string length threshold.
 * `compareRule` - *Required*.
 Comparison rule used to compare actual value string length with threshold one.
     * Following comparison rules are supported: `eq` (==), `lt` (<), `lte` (<=), `gt` (>), `gte` (>=).

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns do not meet defined string length criteria.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns do not meet defined string length criteria.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns DO meet defined string length criteria.

+All string length metrics are defined in `stringLength` subsection.

 ### String In Domain Metric

 Counts number of values which fall into specified set of allowed values.

-All string in domain metrics are defined in `stringInDomain` subsection.
 Additional parameters should be supplied:

 * `domain` - *Required*.
 List of allowed values.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns do not fall into set of allowed values.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns do not fall into set of allowed values.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns ARE IN set of allowed values.

+All string in domain metrics are defined in `stringInDomain` subsection.

 ### String Out Domain Metric

 Counts number of values which do **not** fall into specified set of avoided values.

-All string out domain metrics are defined in `stringOutDomain` subsection.
 Additional parameters should be supplied:

 * `domain` - *Required*.
 List of avoided values.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns **do fall into** set of avoided values.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns are in set of allowed values.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns DO NOT fall into set of allowed values.

+All string out domain metrics are defined in `stringOutDomain` subsection.

 ### String Values Metric

 Counts number of values that are equal to the value given in metric definition.

-All string values metrics are defined in `stringValues` subsection.
 Additional parameters should be supplied:

 * `compareValue` - *Required*.
 String value to compare with.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns do not match defined compare value.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns do not equal to defined compare value.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns DO equal to defined compare value.

+All string values metrics are defined in `stringValues` subsection.

 ### Regex Match

 Calculates number of values that match the defined regular expression.

-All regex match metrics are defined in `regexMatch` subsection.
 Additional parameters should be supplied:

 * `regex` - *Required*.
 Regular expression to match.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns do not match defined regular expression.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns do not match defined regular expression.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns DO match defined regular expression.

+All regex match metrics are defined in `regexMatch` subsection.

 ### Regex Mismatch

 Calculates number of values that do **not** match the defined regular expression.

-All regex mismatch metrics are defined in `regexMismatch` subsection.
 Additional parameters should be supplied:

 * `regex` - *Required*.
 Regular expression that values should **not** match.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns **do match** defined regular expression.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns DO match defined regular expression.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns do not match defined regular expression.

+All regex mismatch metrics are defined in `regexMismatch` subsection.

 ### Formatted Date Metric

 Counts number of values which have the specified datetime format.

-All formatted date metrics are defined in `formattedDate` subsection.
 Additional parameters can be supplied:

 * `dateFormat` - *Optional, default is `yyyy-MM-dd'T'HH:mm:ss.SSSZ`*.
 Target datetime format.